NCAR/DemoChemMapping/README.md

 Mock models for CCPP-framework mapping question

-**NOTE:** There is no real science in these mock models.
-The *only* purpose of this demo is to demonstrate the *type* of logic used to build maps between chemical mechanisms, emissions modules, photolysis modules, etc.---just in general.
+**NOTE:** This is a *demonstration* of the *types* of logic used to build maps between chemical mechanisms, emissions modules, photolysis modules, etc.  It is not a science code base.

-There are three folders for different mock models in the demo:
+There are three folders, each of which demonstrates an approach to the mapping:

 | Folder                 | Model Description                                                           |
 |------------------------| ----------------------------------------------------------------------------|